Business loans from Newport City Council

 - Loans for new businesses under 12 months old and start ups

 Start-up business grants

 New!
 Low interest loans and start up grants for Newport businesses

 Offered by Newport City Council and UK Steel Enterprise, the grants are for start-ups and new businesses that have been trading for less than 12 months and can be used towards the first year’s rental of commercial premises, investments in plant and equipment, information technology and websites.

-Superfast broadband voucher scheme
+Superfast broadband grants